Why Choose Us

 Our Philosophy

-My life history and personal experiences taught me that I needed to fight to get my needs met; I had to fight to feel seen and heard.
-It felt like it was a biological imperative for my survival.
-My nervous system was completely dysregulated, and I had severe panic attacks in my 30s.
+My own life history taught me that I had to fight to get my needs met—to be seen and heard.
+It felt like a biological imperative for survival.
+My nervous system became profoundly dysregulated, and in my 30s, I experienced severe panic attacks.

-Somatic therapy gave me the conditions and the tools to sense the trauma that was alive in my body.
-Through conscious awareness, I was able to tolerate and safely experience feelings of shame, anger, sadness, and fear.
-I learned how to sense and complete survival response of fight and flight.
-My body became my friend, a friend that I know how to comfort, soothe, and appreciate.
-I check in with my friend and communicate frequently, so that my friend doesn’t have to shout.
+Somatic therapy gave me the conditions and tools to sense the trauma that was still alive in my body.
+Through conscious awareness, I learned to tolerate and safely experience emotions such as shame, anger, sadness, and fear.
+I learned how to sense and complete survival responses of fight or flight.
+Over time, my body became my ally—one I know how to comfort, soothe, and appreciate.
+I check in with this ally regularly, so it no longer needs to shout to get my attention.

 “The biggest mistake we make about who we are is believing that we are thinking beings.
 That we are cognitive driven people who on occasion stumble into emotion, move it out of our way, flick it aside and get back to our thinking selves.
 This is not true.”